bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 It's just a lot of work.
 It's a ton of work to aggregate that stuff.
-You would really have to go out and like basically interview all the frequent contributors and...
+You would really have to go out and like basically interview all the frequent contributors.

 NVK: 01:50:47